IsuruVithanage/ConferenceHallMicSystem/README.md

 # ConferenceHallMicSystem
-Conference hall mic system using Arduino programming
+Conference hall mic system using ESP32-WROOM-32 programming using C++ and Arduino IDE.